AbstractSDK/cw-orch-workshop/README.md

 In this quest, we will make the code generic to be able to use it on any chain supported by cw-orch.
 Let's dive in:

 1. Create a generic function that you can call with any CwEnv environment.
-2. Call the function on a `MockBech32` environment
+2. Call the function on a `MockBech32` environment.
-3. Call the function on a `OsmosisTestTube` environment
+3. Call the function on a `OsmosisTestTube` environment.
+4. Call the function on a `Daemon` environment.

+## Quest 4

+You are getting better at this !
+You have abstracted away the execution environment !
+Now let's go one step further and create a bundle that you can export for other developers and users to re-use your project !

 ## Quest 5

 To make `5-*` examples work, the following env vars need to be defined :
 - `TEST_MNEMONIC`